The Dos and Don’ts of Writing a Speculative CV

 Don’t: Make assumptions

 With a speculative CV, you don’t have the benefit of a clear list of attributes a hiring manager is looking for.
 Instead, you have to do the homework regarding which characteristics are most likely to get you noticed.
-That’s why an advance phone call can help, as well as hunting on LinkedIn for others working at the organisation in similar roles.
+That’s why a phone call in advance can help, as well as hunting on LinkedIn for others working at the charity in similar roles.

 Do: Answer the obvious questions

-With speculative CVs, it’s easier for readers to be left with more questions.
-They may wonder why you are applying to them, or why you are applying now.
+Hiring managers will likely be left with more questions from a speculative application than from a normal job application.
+They may wonder why you’re applying to them, or why you’re applying now.
 It’s worth explaining the motivations behind your career move, as well as any other important information such as your notice period.

 Don’t: Close doors

 The last thing you want to do is accidentally cut off future opportunities by limiting the scope of your application.
-Make sure you leave things open-ended enough so that even if they don’t have a position for you right now, you’ll be there in their mind when they do.
-Avoid using narrow job titles, but do give evidence of how you have made positive contributions in ways which would benefit this organisation.
+Make sure you leave things open-ended enough so that even if the charity doesn’t have a position for you right now, you’ll be there in their mind when they do.
+Avoid using narrow job titles, but do give evidence of how you’ve made positive contributions in ways that would benefit this organisation.
 Make your CV skill-heavy.